quangv/docs/src/doc/sampleapp/samples/admob.rst

   .. rst-class:: clear

-3. Then, fill in the necessary information such your app name, platform and type of ads.
+3. Then, fill in the necessary information such your app name, platform, and type of ads.
 After completed, your will get an ad id for each ad unit.
 You will need to use this id to call each ad in your application.
 Here is an example:

   .. figure:: images/admob/9.png
     :width: 630px